deresolution20/grafana-test/README.md

 <h2>Grafana Cloud Dashboard</h2>

 Since I had some extra time, I decided to test out Grafana Cloud and build a dashboard this time instead of importing one.
-I found a great youtube series from one of the co-creators of Prometheus, Julius Volz.
-Prometheus has a demo server running that is open and anyone can use it as a data source to test. (https://demo.promlabs.com)
+I found a great youtube series from one of the co-creators of Prometheus, Julius Volz(https://www.youtube.com/watch?v=EGgtJUjky8w).
+Prometheus has a demo server running that is open and anyone can use it as a data source to test. (https://demo.promlabs.com).

 <b>Step 1:</b> created the first dashboard which was a basic api request dashboard
 - I set the dashboard to a time series